wakester25/wakester25.github.io/_posts/2020-11-5-Proteus-Deep-Analysis-1.md

 Both ProtuesHTTPBotnetC.exe and Tamir.SharSsh.dll seemed to be unobfuscated and resembled the original source code while cvbfdbs.dll still seems to be further obfuscated.
 Glossing over the files I was able to find functions for CryptoMining, Connection Proxying and even a function that tests harvested accounts against a number of services (Amazon, Netflix, ect).

-### Extracted functions and the account checker function found
+### Disassembled code / The account checker function

 <img src="{{ site.baseurl }}/images/proteus_deep_one/unpacked_functions.PNG">